mkobuolys/flutter-design-patterns/assets/markdown/memento.md

 ![Memento Implementation Class Diagram](resource:assets/images/memento/memento_implementation.png)

+_ICommand_ is an abstract class which is used as an interface for the specific command:

+- _execute()_ - an abstract method which executes the command;
+- _undo()_ - an abstract method which undoes the command and returns the state to the previous snapshot of it.

+_RandomisePropertiesCommand_ is a concrete command which implements the abstract class _ICommand_ and its methods.

+_CommandHistory_ is a simple class which stores a list of already executed commands (_commandList_) and provides methods to add a new command to the command history list (_add()_) and undo the last command from that list (_undo()_).

+_IMemento_ is an abstract class which is used as an interface for the specific memento class:

+- _getState()_ - an abstract method which returns the snapshot of the internal originator's state.

+_Memento_ is a class that acts as a snapshot of the originator's internal state which is stored in the _state_ property and returned via the _getState()_ method.

+_Shape_ is a simple data class which is used as an internal originator's state.
+It stores multiple properties defining the shape presented in UI: _color_, _height_ and _width_.

+_Originator_ - a simple class which contains its internal state and stores the snapshot of it to the _Memento_ object using the _createMemento()_ method.
+Also, the originator's state could be restored from the provided _Memento_ object using the _restore()_ method.

+_MementoExample_ initializes and contains _CommandHistory_, _Originator_ objects.
+Also, this component contains a _PlatformButton_ widget which has the command of _RandomisePropertiesCommand_ assigned to it.
+When the button is pressed, the command is executed and added to the command history list stored in _CommandHistory_ object.

 ### Shape

 A simple class to store information about the shape: its color, height and width.
 Also, this class contains several constructors: